 Try one and see what meditation can do for you

-Whether you want to reduce your anxiety, quiet your mind, keep yourself from losing your shit at the office holiday party, or basically handle anything stress-related with a little more ease, a regular practice of meditation can add some much-needed calm to your holidays.
+Whether you want to reduce your anxiety, quiet your mind, keep yourself from losing your shit at your boss, or basically handle anything stress-related with a little more ease, a regular practice of meditation can add some much-needed calm to your world.

 Your turn: What are the best meditation apps you’ve tried?
 Let us know what worked for you in the comments.